wenhaoy-0428/Docs/FrontEnd/Css/cssNotes.md

     color: blue;
     }
     ```
+> Universal selector often work with [Pseudo-element ::after and ::before](#pseudo-class-and-pseudo-elements) to apply [box-sizing](#box-sizing) to all elements, the reason for requiring to include `::after` and `::before` is that [universal selector doesn't select pseudo-elements](https://stackoverflow.com/questions/24794545/universal-selector-and-pseudo-elements)

 * the precedence of selector: `id` > `class` > `element` > `universal`; The **latter** declared selectors have higher precedence: the same attributes declared within same kind selector will be overwritten by latter declared ones.